Richard Irvin (Illinois politician): Violence and crime

-Covid-19
+COVID-19

-On March 16, 2020, Irvin declared a formal emergency due to the Covid-19 pandemic, which gave him emergency powers.
-He supported Illinois Governor JB Pritzker's March 2020 stay-at-home order and urged residents to take preventative steps such as mask-wearing.
+On March 16, 2020, Irvin declared a formal emergency due to the COVID-19 pandemic, which gave him emergency powers.
+He supported Illinois Governor J. B. Pritzker's March 2020 stay-at-home order and urged residents to take preventative steps such as mask-wearing.

 Racial justice and policing

 Irvin condemned looting that took place in downtown Aurora in late May 2020, amid widespread unrest across the world over the murder of George Floyd.
 "Aurora will be ready for you if you try to cause destruction in our community," he said.
 "We will not put up with this BS and foolishness."
 Additionally, he placed two back-to-back curfews in the city during the rioting.

 In the wake of Floyd's murder, Irvin backed a number of police reforms in Aurora, including officer body cameras and a civilian review board to investigate complaints about officers.

-2022 Pride parade
+2022 pride parade

-After the organizers of Aurora's 2022 Pride parade asked that uniformed and armed police officers not march in the parade, Irvin said he would not attend it – as he had in 2018 and 2019 – and pulled the City's float from the parade.
+After the organizers of Aurora's 2022 pride parade asked that uniformed and armed police officers not march in the parade, Irvin said he would not attend it – as he had in 2018 and 2019 – and pulled the City's float from the parade.
 The organizers' request was made to make the parade "the most welcoming environment possible," and they said that “trust between police and LGBTQ people and people of color” is extremely low.

 Days before the parade was set to occur, the City of Aurora revoked its permit, saying that not enough police officers had signed up for the extra shifts needed for adequate security at the event.
 The American Civil Liberties Union had previously warned Irvin against revoking the permit.
 When a judge upheld the permit's revocation, organizers threatened to file a federal lawsuit.
 However, Aurora officials said that by offering a triple pay incentive, they had secured enough officers to work at the parade.